 How to get to Fushifaru Maldives

-From the main airport Malé to Fushifaru it took us about 25 minutes on a beautiful Trans Maldivian Airways seaplane ride.
-Seaplane is, however, not included in the price of stay.
-Even though these rides generally come at a hefty price, they are an adventure all on it’s own.
+From the main Maldives airport Malé to Fushifaru it took us about 25 minutes on a beautiful Trans Maldivian Airways seaplane ride.
+Seaplane is, however, not included in the price of the stay.
+Even though these rides generally come at a hefty price, they are an adventure all on its own.

 After the seaplane lands, you get greeted by the welcome committee at Fushifaru.
 In addition to the music, you’ll receive a fresh towel as well.
-Much needed after so much traveling!
-Afterwards you will be escorted to the reception with the beats of boduberu drums, a traditional Maldivian drum made out of coconut wood.
+Much needed after so much travelling!
+Afterwards, you will be escorted to the reception with the beats of Bodu Beru drums, a traditional Maldivian drum made out of coconut wood.

 Fushifaru Maldives Water Villa

 The overwater villa at Fushifaru could literally house a family; it’s that huge!
 Fushifaru has only 5 over-water villas and each of them come with a beautiful interior, a jacuzzi on the porch and endless ocean views.

 The great thing about the water villas at Fushifaru is also that you don’t need to walk or cycle 10 minutes to get to the island.
 The beach is only a minute’s walk away and the main restaurant (where the breakfast is served) is only 3 minutes walk away.
 I think one night at the water villa was enough for us and the highlight was hearing the waves soothing us to sleep at night.

 As relatively active travellers it was a little bit of a concern of ours that we will stay on a tiny island for a week.
 We love doing hikes and excursions and have not had a single vacation together where we would only lie around and do nothing for so many days.